ture-karlsson/sat6-deployer/README.md

 group_vars/satellite have a list of so called profiles.
 One profile is a group of repositories and certain subscriptions that a certain type of hosts use.
 A Content View will then be created for this profile as well as Activation Keys and Host Groups for ALL different Lifecycle Environments.
 There are 3 example profiles in group_vars/satellite.
 One for basic RHEL 7 servers (named Base) one for Ansible Tower servers (named Tower) and one for Openshift servers.
 By defining the Openshift profile for example, the sat6-configure.yaml playbook will create all content in Satellite you need to register Openshift servers in each Lifecycle Environment to have access to the specified repositories and consume the specified subscription.
 It also creates the required Host Groups for you.

-!This var file asks for AWS secrets so be careful of what you check in.!
+**This var file asks for AWS secrets so be careful of what you check in**

 ### Outcome
 If sat6-configure.yaml runs successfully, the playbook have done the following for you:
+* created a EC2 instance
+* configured proxy on the instance
+* subscribed to RHSM and consuming sub with specified pool
+* installed Satellite prereqs
+* installed Satellite
 * uploaded your manifest
 * created all needed products and repositories
 * synced all repositories